Boston College men’s hockey entered this weekend staring down arguably the most important series of the season so far.

 “We really take it game by game,” Brown said about the line shifting.
 “Depending on momentum, how the situation is, who seems to be combining well with each other.”

-The sophomore goaltender stymied six shots during the penalty kill— Fowler finished the game with 30 saves.
+The sophomore goaltender stymied six shots during the penalty kill—Fowler finished the game with 30 saves.

 “The most impressive thing about him is the level of concentration he can keep for a long time,” Brown said.
 “It makes him very consistent at a high level.”

-Following the intermission, Sondreal quickly redeemed his two minutes in the box with a redirect into the top-left corner off of Aram Minnetian’s pass for the 2–0 lead.
+Following the intermission, Sondreal quickly redeemed his two minutes in the box with a redirect into the top-left corner off Aram Minnetian’s pass for the 2–0 lead.

 The Friars didn’t let BC get too comfortable, though, as they found the back of the net themselves 10 minutes later.